alexnews/legacytocloud.com/steps/PROGRESS.md

 - Fixed emoji encoding issues - replaced all emojis with SVG icons
 - Added Inter font from Google Fonts for professional appearance
 - Updated navigation with links to all new pages
+- Fixed `&rarr;` HTML entity encoding issues - replaced with "to" text and SVG arrows

 ### 4. New Marketing Pages Created